wso2/docs-choreo-dev/en/developer-docs/docs/testing/test-components-with-test-runner.md

 # Test Components with Test Runner

-Test Runner is a component type in Choreo that simplifies the process of running automated tests against your components deployed in Choreo.
+Test Runner is a component type in {{ product_name }} that simplifies the process of running automated tests against your components deployed in {{ product_name }}.
 This capability helps developers evaluate applications in different setups and environments, leading to more confidence and improved visibility into the application's status.

 You can create tests using popular programming languages like Go, Java, JavaScript, Python, and more.
 Additionally, you have the option to build a test runner component by supplying a Dockerfile containing a series of test scripts or by offering a set of Postman Collections.